 The term ‘fresh’ is thrown about quite liberally in the coffee world, but the word has some quite specific and measurable meaning for us.
-It’s not simply that our coffee is roasted in New Zealand that makes us fresh, there’s a bit more to it than that.
+It’s not simply that our coffee is roasted across New Zealand and Australia that makes us fresh, there’s a bit more to it than that.

 Just like good food, the end result is very much dependent on the ingredients.
 The same applies to coffee.
 And just like food, coffee has seasons and times of the year when the freshest crops are available from different regions around the world.
 As soon as the coffee is picked, it starts to degrade over time – just like an apple would.
 For our roasting and procurement team, it’s imperative that they not only buy premium quality coffee, that’s a given, but also that we are sourcing truly fresh in-season coffee.

 This is where our direct model of sourcing coffee works.
 It means we are on the ground at origin and have longstanding relationships that ensure we are able to get the good stuff.
 There is a lot of green coffee sitting in warehouses around the world, slowly degrading, which is unfortunate, but that’s not the coffee for us.
 Imagine buying a sack of potatoes, chucking them in the cupboard for a couple of years, then cracking into them.
 They’re not going to be in a good way, and the same goes for coffee.
 While old coffee is still somewhat useable, it’s certainly not going to taste very good.